viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Sophia_McCarthy.markdown

 ## Thursday
 Today we started the morning doing the stand up per usual and voiced what we did the day before and any issues.
-Then we got sent back to our offices to work on our blogs
+Then we got sent back to our offices to work on our blogs In the  evening we are getting a talk about Artificial Intelligence (AI)

 ---
 ## Friday